-Rebecca Renshaw - Vice Chair
+Rebecca Renshaw - Chair

 Rebecca Renshaw has worked for the past 19 years with industry specialists, museum staff, educators and artists.
 Her in-depth experience spans public programs, education, visitor services, membership, volunteering, marketing and communications and governance for the gallery, museum and arts sector.
 Renshaw has a Bachelor of Ceramic Design from Monash University and a Masters of Arts Management from the University of Melbourne.
 She has worked for Heide Museum of Modern Art in Melbourne and the Museum and Art Gallery of the Northern Territory.
 Currently she is employed as the Communications Manager for Artback NT and Business Manager for the Art Association of Australia and New Zealand.

-Jocelyn Tribe - Secretary
+Jocelyn Tribe - Vice Chair

 Jocelyn is a Darwin based printmaker with a Bachelor of Fine Arts Degree from Victorian College of the Arts.
 She has extensive experience in cross-cultural art projects, from urban to remote communities and is committed to the growth of the arts sector in the Northern Territory.
 She has worked across Indigenous, refugee, mental health and non-Indigenous contexts expanding on community development from a creative and collaborative perspective.
 She encourages the practice of art to be invitational and trauma-informed while being dedicated to creating spaces that are accessible, inclusive and person-centered.